okryvyts/lifetimes-book/src/lifetime_subtyping.md

 As the result `post_urls_from_blog 'blog_url` and `blog_url` regions are not aligned and we have a conflict and the same compiler error we were struggling with from the beginning.
-We know that the region for the iterator must be shorter because, usually, iterators live less then the items they yield, but we failed to communicate this to compiler and our signature requires the region for the `Iterator` to be as wide or wider then the region for its items which is wrong, so we must stick with the `'post_urls: 'blog_url` relationship.
+We know that the region for the iterator must be shorter because, usually, iterators live less then the items they yield, but we failed to communicate this to compiler and our signature requires the region for the `Iterator` to be as wide or wider than the region for its items which is wrong, so we must stick with the `'post_urls: 'blog_url` relationship.
 The regions for it will look as we want:

 ```rust,noplayground